bjatkin/puffin/README.md

 }
 ```

-This code can be re-written to use Puffin instead of os/exec.
+This code can be re-written to use Puffin instead of Go's os/exec package.
 ```go
 package main